swaroopg92/penpa-edit/README.md

 * This function is to provide Penpa-site general settings like theme, custom color etc.
 	* Display Theme: It currently offers only two options (light and dark).
 	* Custom Colors: To enable custom colors in certain modes.
+	* Sudoku PencilMarks: User preference for "Center" pencil mark size in "Sudoku" mode.
+		* Dynamic - Upto 5 digits its larger size and then it becomes small.
+		* Large - All digits are large.
+		* Small - All digits are small.
-	* Save Settings: Selecting yes, will save the theme, tab settings, reload button status, gridtype in the browser cookies.
+	* Save Settings: Selecting yes, will save the following items in the browser cookies:
+		* Theme
+		* Tab settings
+		* Reload button status
+		* Gridtype
+		* Displaysize
+		* Sudoku PencilMarks setting
 		When the user returns to fresh Penpa page, these settings are recovered.

 ### Stop Watch
 * start - starts the timer.
 Lowest precision is 1/10th of a second.